mist64/cbmbus_doc/2 Bus Arbitration.md

 ![](docs/cbmbus/layer3.png =601x251)

-The variants of the Commodore Peripheral Bus family have some very different connectors and byte transfer protocols, but they all share layers 3 and 4 of the protocol stack.
+The variants of the Commodore Peripheral Bus family have some very different connectors and byte transfer protocols (layers 1 and 2), but they all share layers 3 and 4 of the protocol stack.
 This article on layer 3 is therefore valid for all Commodore 8 bit computers, no matter whether they use IEEE-488, Serial, TCBM or CBDOS on the underlying layers.

 All variants of layer 2, the layer below, provide: